Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 8 other times, as recently as February 2021 and as early as March 2019.</summary>
+<summary>This question may have been asked previously at least 10 other times, as recently as February 2021 and as early as February 2019.</summary>

 * [February 16th, 2021 Livestream Q&A: When is 1.0 coming?](https://archive.satisfactory.video/transcriptions/yt-IPQfi2Gv4Zc) https://www.youtube.com/watch?v=IPQfi2Gv4Zc
 * [February 2nd, 2021 Livestream Q&A: Out of Early Access?](https://archive.satisfactory.video/transcriptions/yt-y51YDVf8VOI) https://www.youtube.com/watch?v=y51YDVf8VOI